wellbrained/Chatbot-Scripts-Collab-/README.md

 > Adds a SceneSwitcher which works together with OBS and switches Scenes depending on the StarCraft 2 Ingame Status.

 - TitleUpdater
+> Adds a TitleUpdater for Twitch streams with additional infos depending on the StarCraft 2 Ingame Status.
 - BettingSystem